Simoparn/Bookmarkerwebapp/README.md

 Graphics are rendered through index.php, which is always shown to the user.
 The graphics are rendered based on require statements and URL link query variables.
 The page navigation/user profile panels show the currently selected page with a different background color for the relevant link.
 ### User management
+#### User profile creation
 Page visitors can create a new user profile.
 Profile usernames must be unique.
 The application also doesn't allow creating a new user if the given email already exists in the database.
 Users are allowed to have the same address (Family members etc.).
+#### Passwords
 Passwords are saved to the database in hash format (hashing algorithm bcrypt).
 #### Forgotten password change
 A message about the forgotten password is sent through the Mailgrid or Twilio Sendgrid service.
 Twilio Sendgrid can send the email to the real SMTP server in the free version.
 Password reset form cannot be opened without the user email and username hashes in the link sent to the email.
 Even then, the old password is required for resetting the password.